michaelschinn/michaelschinn.github.io/blog.md

 Next week I will manage my time and efforts better so that I can complete all of my projects.
 I need to remember that no project will ever be "perfect" so I need to fulfill the requirements of it and move on to the next.

 ## What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?
-In a word...state.
-This concept of state controlling makes me very exited to learn more.
+In a word ... state.
+This concept of state controlling makes me very excited to learn more.
 Just the little bit I have seen has spawned all kinds of possibillities in my imagination.
+From UIs to video games, the benefits of controlling the state of your application seem endless.

+I envision creating apps in which I can keep a detailed log of the history of user interactions with said app through the use of a state controller.
+I can see it being the linking mechanism through which we connect the front end of a system to it's back end.
+At the risk of being redundant I'll say it again... the benefits seem endless.

+I can't wait until we delv into this concept more, so that I can better flesh out the gaps in my understanding when it comes to... state.

 ## How does In-Person Bootcamp compare to Remote Onboarding?
+I love In-Person bootcamp... period.

+Remote onboarding was an amazing process, through which, many of the foundational pieces that made the first week so successfull were laid.
+Even so, the expierience of working with the instructors and other bootcampers in-person created certain bonds that are hard to consolodate into words...
+But I will do my best to try.

+The comradery that is created through this process of helping each other trudge through our individual difficulties, creates a sort of mutual reliance senario, in which, the instructors allow the bootcampers to assist each other with certain small issues, which frees them up to handle big issues.
+The result of this seems to be, that a sort of fellowship is created among the cohort.
+As well as a deep level of respect for the instructor.

+That's my anecdotal expierience though.
+I think I will discuss this with my fellow bootcampers to see if they are perceiving the same thing, or if this is just a case of, I see what I want to see.
+Either way, I like what I'm seeing.

 ## What is your "Why"?